alexshinningsun/terraform-ch5/README.md

 ## Task 5: Conditionals
 - If-statements with the count parameter
-- If-else-statements with the count parameter
+- If-else-statements with the count parameter: E.G. only read access or both read and write access
+- Conditionals with for_each and for Expressions

 1. be aware of remote backend key should put in each sub folder
 1. general backend config put to backend.hcl